-- Facilities water supply is cold (tempered) water only.
-Housekeeping closets / custodial rooms, showers, and specified laboratories shall be supplied with hot and cold water.
-Hot water shall be provided by tankless water heaters located in each space. - In compliance with the Florida Plumbing Code, maximum hot-water temperature produced shall be 140 degrees F. Service to laboratory sinks, lavatories, showers, washdown stations, general purpose sinks, service sinks, and other specific equipment shall be no more than 120 degrees F measured at the fixture at furthest point from heater.
+In compliance with the Florida Plumbing Code, maximum hot-water temperature produced shall be 140 degrees F. Service to laboratory sinks, lavatories, showers, washdown stations, general purpose sinks, service sinks, and other specific equipment shall be no more than 120 degrees F measured at the fixture at furthest point from heater.

 - All plumbing fixtures shall be "First Quality", as defined and set forth in the current Commercial Standard as promulgated by the U.S. Department of Commerce.
 Fixtures shall be white vitreous china unless otherwise indicated.
 A cast iron or steel, concealed, wall-mounted carrier shall be provided for lavatories, toilets, and urinals.
-Carriers shall have adjustable support plates, alignment trusses, and mounting fasteners. - 2.
-Fixtures and fittings shall be from one manufacturer and of similar character in any room or location.
+Carriers shall have adjustable support plates, alignment trusses, and mounting fasteners. - Fixtures and fittings shall be from one manufacturer and of similar character in any room or location.
 Escutcheons, handles, etc., on the different fixtures shall be of the same design. - 3.
 All fixtures and fittings shall be submitted for approval with cut sheets and full description. - 4.
 All exposed metal not otherwise specified shall be polished chromium on brass or bronze.
 All water supplies to fixtures shall be provided with stops.
-Cast brass P-traps with cleanouts for each lavatory and sink must be provided. - 5.
-Each facility shall be evaluated for dual-pipe configuration, connecting all water closets and urinals to a reclaimed water source.
-The evaluation shall be delivered to the Director of Utilities and Energy Services.
+Cast brass P-traps with cleanouts for each lavatory and sink must be provided. - Each facility shall be evaluated for dual-pipe configuration, connecting all water closets and urinals to a reclaimed water source.
+The evaluation shall be delivered to the Director of Utilities and Energy Services. - 6.
+Each facility shall be evaluated for inclusion of family-type restrooms based on use and user group needs. - All water closets shall be equipped with a dual-flush valve.
+All urinals shall be Ultra-High Efficiency (0.125 gallons per flush).

-- 6. Each facility shall be evaluated for inclusion of family-type restrooms based on use and user group needs. - All water closets shall be equipped with a dual-flush valve.
-All urinals shall be Ultra-High Efficiency (0.125 gallons per flush). - 8.
-All lavatories shall be provided with hardwired, touch-free controlled faucets and 0.5 gallons per minute (gpm) flow rates.
+- 8. All lavatories shall be provided with hardwired, touch-free controlled faucets and 0.5 gallons per minute (gpm) flow rates.
 Battery-powered faucets are not permitted. - All lavatory sinks in solid surface countertops shall be under-counter mounted. - 10.
 Hose bibs shall be provided in mechanical rooms and at one hundred foot (100') intervals on the perimeter of exterior wall areas, for maintenance use.
 A hose bib shall also be located on each roof area (North, East, South, and West) parapet wall if the roof membrane is a single ply material.
 For modified bitumen roofs with HVAC equipment, a hose bib shall be located within close proximity to the equipment for maintenance.
-Key-operated hose bibs shall be used in all public areas. - 11.
+Key-operated hose bibs shall be used in all public areas.
+Hose bibs with integral vacuum breaker shall be provided in mechanical rooms and at one hundred foot (100') intervals on the perimeter of exterior wall areas (new construction or additions).
+A hose bib shall also be located on each roof area (North, South, East, and West) within the parapet wall if the roof membrane is single ply material.
+For modified bitumen roofs with HVAC equipment, a hose bib shall be routed through the equipment curb and mounted on the exterior of the equipment enclosure.
+Loose key-operated hose bibs shall be used in all public areas. - 11.
 Drinking fountains shall be semi-recessed and mechanically cooled.
 Bottle-fill capability shall be included unless located in public areas of performance venues or stadium seating areas where limitations are imposed on outside or personal drink containers.
 One (1) ADA-accessible drinking fountain shall be provided at each location.
 Slip-resistant tile flooring shall be provided under the drinking fountain area. - 12.
 The strainer size shall be recommended by the manufacturer.
 The strainers shall be nickel alloy or polished brass.
 Tapped boss and trap primer floor drains where required shall be provided.